jluk/ACC-Documentation/Concepts/acc-features.md

 * npm, pip
 * git

-## Language support (preview)
+### Language support
 * Node.js
 * Python

-## Authentication
-Cloud Console takes care of authentication since it is launched from your Azure Portal homepage.
-No additional authorization is needed to access resources from the `az cli 2.0`.

-## Telemetry statistics
+## Automatic authentication
-The Cloud Console collects telemetry through the `az cli 2.0` about what resources are being used.
-No personally identifiable information such as arguments for commands are captured and as a result collected telemetry can never be tied back to individual users.
+Cloud Console immediately authenticates the Azure CLI 2.0 by repurposing the credentials used to login to Azure Portal.
+No additional authorization is needed offering single-click access, everytime.

+## Bring your own storage persistence
+Since the Cloud Console is allocated on a per-session basis on an ephemeral container, files will not persist across sessions by default.
+You may mount your own fileshares in Azure Files to persist files across sessions.

+This enables file persistence across sessions and having a central file share to utilize with others.
+Once a fileshare is associated with your console, it will be mounted on each subsequent console on start up.

+To learn more visit [Attaching file storage](../How-to/acc-persisting-storage.md).

 ## Next steps
 [ACC Quickstart](../Get-started/acc-quickstart.md) <br>